karenpayneoregon/entity-framework6-mocking/readme.md

 Another [approach](https://blog.goyello.com/2016/07/14/save-time-mocking-use-your-real-entity-framework-dbcontext-in-unit-tests/) (it's shown in C# but is easy to translate)

+# Data scripts

+Run script.sql in the script folder before running any test.

 # Note

 This is done using a .edmx method to work with Entity Framework, will also work with code first approach.